YG arrested on robbery charges after Los Angeles home raid - Local News 8

 Sheriff’s deputies arrived at the “Go Loko” artist’s residence in LA’s San Fernando Valley with a search warrant related to an on-going criminal investigation involving a robbery.
 Deputies took him into custody after inspecting the home, Sheriff’s officials announced in a statement.

-YG, 29, also known as Keenon Jackson, is being held on $250,000 bail at the Men’s Central Jail.
+YG, 29, also known as Keenon Jackson, was being held on $250,000 bail at the Men’s Central Jail.
 He is expected in court for arraignment on Jan.
 28.

 YG is slated to perform in a tribute to Nipsey Hussle with John Legend, DJ Khaled, Meek Mill and others at the Grammy Awards this Sunday.